Title: On the Verge (Prelude to an Admission of Love)

 He’d told her he owed her everything and she owed him nothing.
 She was fairly certain he was going to kiss her.

-She doesn’t say any of that out loud.
+She doesn’t say any of that aloud.
 Instead, she says, “I was stung.
 By a bee.
 I remember pain in my chest.
 A funny taste in the back of my throat.”

 “You collapsed.
 I called 911.
 But my call was intercepted and you never made it to the hospital.
 You were brought here.”